Syed ArhamSyed Arham(Author)

 Suitable for casual play and socializing.

-Challenge and Self-ImprovementOffers a balanced level of challenge (eustress).
+Challenge and self-improvementOffers a balanced degree of challengingness.

-Evolved to include various creative and inclusive digital versions.
+Accessibility and inclusivityIncreased availability through the digital revolution.
+Evolved to include various creative and novel digital versions.

-The table above accurately encapsulates the major reason we play Solitaire.
+The above table encapsulates the primary reasons why we play Solitaire.
 Which ones do you relate to the most?
-I’ve always felt that Solitaire has helped me connect to a lot more like-minded individuals, and it’s certainly helped me foster relationships with people who’ve helped me improve my game as well.
+Solitaire has helped me connect to lots of like-minded individuals.
+It’s helped me foster relationships with people I might otherwise never have met (people who’ve also helped me improve my game).

 Leave a Reply